MR-73: Description

-Departure of a MR-73 from Berri-UQAM.
+Departure of an MR-73 from Berri-UQAM.

 At 0:04 the door closing chime can be heard.

 At 0:14 the five tones of the chopper (the first two barely audible) can be heard, as well as at 0:44, when the metro accelerates again.

-The MR-73 cars can be identified by rectangular cab headlights, side vents, blue and dark orange interiors, and 174 kW traction motors that growl while accelerating, producing a unique three-note sound signature when the train pulls out of a station.
+The MR-73 cars can be identified by rectangular cab vertically stacked headlights housing with circular LED headlights, side vents, beige and dark orange interiors, dark-blue seats, and 174 kW traction motors that growl while accelerating, producing a unique three-note sound signature when the train pulls out of a station.
 The three-note sound is produced by chopper traction motor control equipment, which controls and powers the motors on the train in stages without incurring a power surge.
 It does so by modulating the current in five consecutive stages (90, 120, 180, 240 and 360 Hz), of which the first two are barely audible over the other noise (fans, wheels) of the metro, but the last three clearly audible.
 These choppers give the MR-73 an initial rate of acceleration of 1.43 m/s2 (5.2 km/h/s).

 The notes of the propulsion are the same as the first three notes of Aaron Copland's "Fanfare for the Common Man", one of the musical themes for Expo 67, but that is apparently just a coincidence.
 The notes were so remarkable, that in 2010 these notes were chosen as the door closing sound for the Montréal Metro and as brand sound for the entire STM.

 A prototype for the current chopper was built by the Canron company using a Jeumont original design in the early 1970s on an MR-63 train.
 Until the retirement of the MR–63s in 2018, one of the three elements of the "Jeumont Train" were operated on the Green Line among rheostatic-started MR-63s; one of these was much louder than the other.
 They are the only two to exhibit the whole five-note audible signature in normal operation even though it is possible to hear them during longer-than-usual starts on regular MR-73s.

 Some MR-73s originally sported murals of Montreal at the end of the cars; however, they were damaged by vandalism and removed long ago.

 The MR-73 has a different electrical braking system from the MR-63 to assist friction braking.
 The MR-73's current chopper recuperates energy when in braking mode, turning traction motors into generators and sending a regulated current back into the traction power supply for other trains to use.
 Electrical braking is most effective when one train draws power while it is starting, and another train at a different location sends power while it is braking.

 The Mean Distance Between Failures (MDBF) for the MR-73 exceeded 200,000 mi in 2004.